-The near-collapse of Kabul Bank is a prime example of how well-connected Afghans have avoided regulations and other restrictions in order to garner personal profit.
+The near-collapse of Kabul Bank is another example of how well-connected Afghans can avoid regulations and other restrictions in order to garner personal profit.
 Mahmoud Karzai is a major (7+%) shareholder in the large Kabul Bank, which is used to pay Afghan civil servants and police, and he reportedly received large loans from the bank to buy his position in it.
 Another big shareholder is Abdul Hussain Fahim, mentioned above, the brother of First Vice President Fahim and partner of Mahmoud Karzai on other ventures.
-The insider relationships were exposed in August and September 2010 when Kabul Bank reported large losses (\$500 million initially reported, according to the Afghan Central Bank) primarily from shareholder investments in Dubai properties, prompting President Karzai to appoint a Central Bank official to run the Kabul Bank.
-However, the government moves did not prevent large numbers of depositors from moving their money out of it.
-With the United States and other donors refusing to recapitalize the bank, the Afghan government said on November 27, 2010, that it had injected "far less" than \$500 million into the Bank to keep it solvent.
+The insider relationships were exposed in August and September 2010 when Kabul Bank reported large losses (\$500 million, according to the Afghan Central Bank) from shareholder investments in Dubai properties, prompting President Karzai to appoint a Central Bank official to run the Kabul Bank.
+However, the moves did not prevent large numbers of depositors from moving their money out of it.
+U.S. officials have asserted that no U.S. funds will be used to recapitalize the bank.
+The Afghan government said on November 27, 2010, that it had injected "far less" than \$500 million into the Bank to keep it solvent.

-The International Monetary Fund (IMF) suspended its credit program for the Afghan government in November 2010 because of the scandal and demanded the entire Afghan banking industry undergo an outside audit.
+The International Monetary Fund (IMF) suspended its credit program for the Afghan government in November 2010 because of the scandal, and demanded the entire Afghan banking industry undergo an outside audit.
 The United States offered to finance an audit of Afghan banks, including Kabul Bank, but the Finance Ministry said on November 27, 2010, it would hire its own auditor-a move that suggested to some that high Afghan officials seek to avoid sharing with international donors the results of any audits.
 Amid Afghan confirmation that the questionable loans of the bank total over \$925 million (including interest due), the IMF-as a condition of resuming its credit program-subsequently pushed for the bank to be sold.
-A March 9, 2011, U.N.
-Secretary General report on Afghanistan that implied that the scandal could put at risk all donor aid to Afghanistan.
-For example, the suspension of the IMF credit program caused the holding up of a \$70 million World Bank/Afghan Reconstruction Fund donation due to be paid June 11, 2011.
-Afghan officials initially refused to sell the bank on the grounds that doing so would cause a renewed run on the bank.
-However, the Central Bank agreed to separate the bank's performing from non-performing assets and then dissolve or restructure the bank.
-A version of the plan, which was subject to approval by an Afghan government committee, was formally approved and announced on April 21, 2011.
+Afghan officials initially refused on the grounds that doing so would cause a renewed run on the bank.
+Following further U.S. diplomacy, and contents of the March 9, 2011, U.N.
+Secretary General report on Afghanistan that implied that the scandal could put at risk all donor aid to Afghanistan, the Central Bank reportedly agreed to separate the banks performing from non-performing assets and then dissolve or restructure the bank.42 A version of the plan, which was subject to approval by an Afghan government committee, was formally approved and announced on April 21, 2011.
 The section of the bank holding non-performing assets is to focus on recouping the bad loans, which Afghan officials said on May 30, 2011, would likely total about \$575 million (\$925 million in questionable loans minus \$347 million expected to be repaid.)